• Home

 • Butter- Salted or unsalted butter work.
 If using salted, omit the added salt in the recipe.

-• Sea Salt- Omit if using salted butter.
+• Sea Salt- You can omit if using salted butter.

 The Method